Assign Transactions

 If left empty, the category will be assigned only to the selected transaction.

-• Reset — Restores the field to the original transaction description.
+- Reset — Restores the field to the original transaction description.
+Hidden when the keyword matches the description.

 Wildcard pattern